-When you’re in Northern Idaho, you’re close enough to all the modern conveniences of life (just minutes from the major city of Spokane, Wa), yet far enough away to slow down and enjoy them.
+When you’re in the Inland Nortthwest, you’re close enough to all the modern conveniences of life, yet far enough away to slow down and enjoy them.
 Lake Coeur d’Alene has been called one of the most beautiful spots on Earth, and attracts tourists from all around the world to it’s beautiful shores to enjoy both summer and winter activities and attractions.
 The city’s rich timber, mining and logging history blends nicely with the laid back resort atmosphere making the city of Coeur d’Alene an ideal spot to spend a lifetime or two.
 Downtown Coeur d'Alene on a warm summer afternoon, or on a chilly, decorated December evening is magical!
 Stroll to the resort for world class dining, enjoy our city beach and park, or take a leisurely walk along the historic shopping district from Government Way to 7th Street on Sherman Ave.

 The North Idaho panhandle also offers an impressive supply of year-round recreation opportunities for all ages and interests, including skiing, snowmobiling, boating, golfing, hiking and biking, and with 5 quality ski resorts, over 20 golf courses and 50 gorgeous lakes all within short driving distance of downtown Coeur d'Alene, you'll find our area is an outdoor enthusiasts paradise!
 Visit our What to do page for links to some great North Idaho recreational activities.

 Events and attractions